karansinghbisht011/DictionaRead/README.md

 2. **Press the keyboard shortcut**:
    - Mac: `Cmd+Shift+L`
    - Windows/Linux: `Ctrl+Shift+L`
-3. **View the definition** in the popup that appears above your selection
+3. **View the definition** in the popup that appears near your selection (above or below, depending on available space)
 4. **Dismiss the popup** by:
    - Clicking the × button
    - Pressing the ESC key